-The View Memory Map dialog also provides new buttons and filters at the top of the dialog for easy navigation and ease of use.
+The View Memory Map dialog also provides new buttons and filters at the top of the dialog box for easy navigation and ease of use.

-Figure 3-17.
-View Memory Dialog Buttons and Filters
+Figure 3-23.
+View Memory Map Dialog Buttons and Filters

-· Search button
+Search button

-You can search for a specific master/bus/bridge/peripheral in the memory map by specifying a full or partial name in the search text box.
+You can search for a specific initiator/bus/bridge/peripheral in the memory map by specifying a full or partial name in the search text box.

-· Expand all button
+Expand all button

-Clicking the Expand all button expands and shows the full hierarchy of all masters in the memory map starting from the master to the peripherals.
+Expands and shows the full hierarchy of all initiators in the memory map starting from the initiator to the peripherals.